OutSystems/docs-odc/src/eap/configuration-management/manage-users.md

 <div class="info" markdown="1">

-Functions to add and revoke user roles are currently available in the Portal only.
+Adding and revoking user roles is currently available in the Portal only.

 </div>